-Healthcare banking sits at the intersection of two heavily regulated industries: financial services and healthcare.
-This creates a compliance landscape unlike any other sector—one where traditional banking regulations meet healthcare-specific requirements, creating both challenges and opportunities for fintech companies.
+The first time I opened the FFIEC BSA/AML manual, I thought it would take a weekend.
+It took months.
+Healthcare banking sits at the intersection of two heavily regulated industries, financial services and healthcare, and the compliance landscape that results is unlike any other sector.
+Traditional banking regulations meet healthcare-specific requirements, creating both challenges and opportunities for fintech companies.

-After building CLIN's compliance framework and working with hundreds of healthcare practices, I've learned that most fintech companies dramatically underestimate the regulatory complexity.
+After building CLIN's compliance framework and working with hundreds of healthcare practices, I learned that most fintech companies dramatically underestimate the regulatory complexity.
 The cost of getting it wrong is existential risk.

 Healthcare practices are businesses first, which means full BSA/AML compliance is required: